camunda/issues/README.md

 Anyone can participate in the issues repository to share feedback with Camunda or show support for specific features.

 - *Show support for specific feature*: to show your interest, you can write a comment on an existing issue or simply give a thumb up :+1:
 - *Propose a feature*: Use the [issue template](https://github.com/camunda/issues/issues/new/choose) to propose a Feature Request.
-Before you do so, make sure to check the [component repository](https://github.com/camunda/issues#public-product-components) listed above to find out if the feature already exists.
+Before you do so, please check the [component repository](https://github.com/camunda/issues#public-product-components) listed above to find out if the feature already exists.
 - *Report a bug*: Use the issue template to file a Bug Report.
 Before you do so, make sure to check the component repository (listed above) to find out if the bug has already been reported; and open the bug in the appropriate repository whenever possible.
 - *Change to the documentation*: Do you have suggestions to improve the documentation?
 Please write us in our dedicated repository, [camunda-platform-docs](https://github.com/camunda/camunda-platform-docs/), and we will make sure to follow up with you.